danielsan80/3dprint-connector/README.md

 # 3dprint-connector
-Just è "puzzle" connector to make modular models.
+Just a "puzzle" connector to make modular models.

 `example.scad` contains an example to understand how it works.